Aston Martin DB7 Vantage V12 For Sale

 lot better.

-when I was told by AML insiders at the DB7 25th anniversary event
+when I was told by AML factory insiders at an Aston Martin event

-what would be ideal and the best match.
+what would be ideal and so they had to use an "off

-As well a 6 speed being better to
+So, as well as a 6 speed being better and more economical to

-However, by being very rare I absolutely did not want it to also be dificult to fix should any issues arise!
+However, by being unique I absolutely did not want it to be dificult to maintain or fix should any issues arise!
 Luckily the gearbox Richard would use is a standard GM unit which can be rebuilt for less (last time I checked in the UK) than the cost of the original.
-Obviously there would be a unique bell housing, but unlike the ZF unit this is separate to the gearbox, again allowing for a totally standard gearbox body to be used.
+Obviously there would be a unique bell housing/adapter arrangement, but unlike the ZF unit this is separate to the gearbox, again allowing for a totally standard gearbox body to be used.
 The new custom gearbox controller would plug into the existing DB7 connector/wiring which does not need changing.
-One point definitely worth emphasising is that the new gearbox and torque converter being fitted are NEW, that is brand new from the factory and not reconditioned, so any rebuilds should be a very long way off!!
-Anyway, the whole thing will have a warranty from GBD Ltd and they tend to offer a collect and return service in many instances.
+One point definitely worth emphasising is that the new gearbox and torque converter being fitted are NEW, that is brand new from the factory and not reconditioned, so any rebuilds should be a very long way off!
+Anyway, the whole thing would have a warranty from GBD Ltd and they tend to offer a collect and return service in many instances.

-Richard would adapt his previous work on the Newport Pagnell Vanquish
+Richard would adapt his work on the Newport Pagnell Vanquish

 and the Callum Vanquish 25 to fit the DB7.